alessandroberna/archlinuxarm-orangepizeroplus/readme.md

 ![ArchlinuxARM logo](assets/alarm.png)

 # Prebuilt images and build instructions for the OrangePi Zero Plus
-These images have been created using the [respecitve scripts](https://github.com/alessandroberna/archlinuxarm-orangepizeroplus/tree/main/scripts), with a freshly compiled U-boot and ArchLinuxARM's mainline `linux-aarch64` kernel.
+These images have been created using the [respective scripts](https://github.com/alessandroberna/archlinuxarm-orangepizeroplus/tree/main/scripts), with a freshly compiled U-boot and ArchLinuxARM's mainline `linux-aarch64` kernel.

 Two kinds of images are available:
 - The EXT4 image simply uses a single partition that spans the whole drive.
 - The F2FS image has a 256MB EXT4 `/boot` partition since U-Boot doesn't support this filesystem.
-LZ4 compression has been enabled, it should improve the I/O performance with a minimal overhead
+LZ4 compression has been enabled; it should improve the I/O performance with a minimal overhead

 Apart from adjusting the mount options and adopting Armbian's sensible defaults, no further modifications have been made, in line with ArchLinux's KISS philosophy.
 The default ArchLinux ARM userspace configuration is thus kept, which means: